 Create a custom JMX Monitor in SAM

-Instead, consider using the Component Monitor Wizard to create a custom JMX Monitor that you can assign to a node to poll managed beans (MBeans) on target Java application servers and JVMs.
-The wizard walks you through each step of the process and provides a list of available MBeans.
+However, editing templates or application monitors isn't always practical because MBeans can vary widely in different environments.
+Instead, consider using the Component Monitor Wizard to create a custom JMX Monitor to extract the MBean data you need from target servers.
+The wizard walks you through each step and provides a list of available MBeans.

 Before proceeding, note the following details:

-- To set up nodes for monitoring, see Configure Java application servers and JVMs.
+- To set up target servers for monitoring, see Configure Java application servers and JVMs for SAM monitoring.

 Agentless and Orion agent for Windows polling use the JMX Bridge Service but Linux-based JMX queries run locally through the Orion agent itself.
 For details, see this THWACK post.

-- Only numeric values are monitored.
-To monitor string data, consider using a custom script.
+To monitor string data, consider creating a custom script monitor.

 To create a custom JMX Monitor in the Component Monitor Wizard: